Comparing Tea Culture All Over the World

 What type of drink do you think of when someone mentions 'tea'?
 Do you think of a cup, a mug, a glass, or a bottle?
 Is it hot or cold?
 What time of day would you drink it?
 What color is it?
 What does it taste like?

-No doubt the country you are from has a big impact on what you would define as "tea."
+No doubt the country you are from has a big impact on what you would define as 'tea.'
 You may be surprised to hear that the tea you imagine might be completely different from that of someone else.
-Let's look at just a few tea-consuming countries to learn how "tea" differs between them.
+Let's look at just a few tea-consuming countries to learn how the drink differs between them.

 1. The United Kingdom